-Fuerteventura is the second largest of the Canary Islands and it sits only 100km off the North coast of Africa.
-The island is 1,660km2 and Lanzarote is less than 16km away.
-It is divided in to 6 municipalities.
-Antigua, Betancuria, La Oliva, Pajara, Puerto del Rosario and Tuineje
+Fuerteventura is the second largest of the Canary Islands and sits only 100km off the North coast of Africa.
+The island is 1,660km2 and Lanzarote just across the Bocaina Straits 16km away from Corralejo.
+This island is divided in to 6 municipalities including Antigua, Betancuria, La Oliva, Pájara, Puerto del Rosario and Tuineje.

 The Canary Islands are often described as having “the perfect climate” and this is probably true!
 Fuerteventura enjoys all year round sunshine with the highest recorded temperature being 43 degrees.
 August is the hottest month with an average temperature of 25 degrees and the coldest month is January, with an average temperature of 18 degrees.